andrewbaxter/genemichaels/readme.md

 Why not this?

 - Some command line parsing conventions were discarded in order to simplify and maintain self-similarity.
 A lot of command line conventions are inconsistent or break down as you nest things, after all.
-- There's less customizability.
-Some tricks (like `-v` `-vv` `-vvv`) break patterns and probably won't ever be implemented.
-Other things just haven't been implemented yet due to lack of time.
+- Quirky CLI parsing generally isn't supported: Some tricks (like `-v` `-vv` `-vvv`) break patterns and probably won't ever be implemented.
+(Other things just haven't been implemented yet due to lack of time)
 - Alpha

 # Conventions and usage